rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 ## Dropping native Windows support

 Windows support consumes 90% of our time building open source installers, but supports 1% of the downloads.
 Also, running Linux in Windows is much easier with Windows 10 and VMs, and performs considerably better.
 As Metasploit becomes more multi-processed, being able to support Unix domain sockets would simplify some of the security models as well, in the default case.
 Let's focus on macOS and Linux as primary supported targets.

-## Collapse module types, expose module 'abilities' or 'methods' instead

-Modules in Metasploit are classified according to what they can do ('exploits can exploit, scanners can scan') but often its useful to be able to scan for exploitable targets.
-Workarounds include reaching between modules and sharing library code and mixins.
-This proposal suggests that 'exploit' and 'scanner', as well as many other aux-type modules should collapse into a single module type.
-They simply expose capabilities like 'scan', 'check', 'exploit', etc. and a single module can do all of these.

-Additionally, 'admin' modules could be collapsed.
-For instance, why have a chromecast_reset and chromecast_youtube module when you can use 'admin/chromecast' and just type 'cast' or 'reset' as methods on this single module.
-This would also replace the 'ACTIONS' datastore option where they are used in multi-action aux modules.

 ## Make Metasploit Higher-performance / lighter weight